PurvaSamar13/Car-Price-analysis/README.md

 <p>What we have performed in this project is:<br />

-We do basic descriptive analytics with pandas<br /> Finding the shape of data means how many rows and columns of data.<br /> Mean, median, mode, Standard deviation.<br /> Percentile, of numeric columns of data and classes, and unique values of categorical columns.<br />
+We do basic descriptive analytics with pandas--<br /> Finding the shape of data means how many rows and columns of data.<br /> Mean, median, mode, Standard deviation.<br /> Percentile, of numeric columns of data and classes, and unique values of categorical columns.<br />